alphagov/govuk-rfcs/rfc-192-restrict-base-paths-to-a-smaller-character-set.md

 ## Problem

-The restrictions we've placed on what constitutes a valid base path are currently quite permissive ([seen in publishing-api]).
+The restrictions we've placed on what constitutes a valid base path are currently pretty permissive ([seen in publishing-api]).
+There's a straightforward length restriction (Elasticsearch, used by [search-api-v1] can't handle paths longer than 511 chars), but the characters allowed are quite broad.
 They allow upper and lowercase letters, a selection of special characters including `@`s and `%` signs followed by hexadecimal codes.
 This presents a few problems.

 1) It's hard for frontend apps to deal quickly with obvious penetration attempts like `GET /find-local-council/%20HTTP/1.1%0D%0X-header:%20attempt`.
 This is clearly not a reasonable URL, but it _might_ be, so frontend apps have to pass it on to content-store (or the GraphQL endpoint), for them to reject it.
 And although content-store _does_ have code to handle requests like these before they get to a database call, it's not clear that's actually the correct behaviour.
 This URL _is_ valid according to our current validations, so there aren't safe rules to reject it.